spirosrap/flyingcar/README.md

 # ![image](udacity.jpg) Udacity Flying Car Nanodegree - Flying Cars and Autonomous Flight
-## In this repository I'll record my journey through this Nanodegree.
-It will be challenging.
-Let's hope I'll successfully finish it!
+## This is a repository with my solutions to the projects of the Nanodegree

 ### Basic Information about the Flying Car Nanodegree